zuozhenggh/learning-library/data-management-library/security/advanced/label-security/label-security.md

 ### Different applications have different purposes:

-**User App**<br>
+**User App**

-Application where users sets their preferences for consent to marketing, processing data or asks to be forgotten.<br>
+Application where users sets their preferences for consent to marketing, processing data or asks to be forgotten.
 Runs with User Label: `NCNST::DP` and uses Database user: `APPPREFERENCE`

-**Email Marketing**<br>
+**Email Marketing**

- Application that can only access users that have consented to process their data and specifically for email marketing.<br>
+ Application that can only access users that have consented to process their data and specifically for email marketing.
  Runs with User Label: `CONS::EMAIL` and uses Database user: `APPMKT`

-**Business Intelligence**<br>
+**Business Intelligence**

-Application that can access all users who have consented to process their data.<br>
+Application that can access all users who have consented to process their data.
 Runs with User Label: `CONS::DP` and uses Database user: `APPBI`

-**Anonymizer**<br>
+**Anonymizer**

-Batch process to anonmyize user records and set the data label to `ANON::`.<br>
+Batch process to anonmyize user records and set the data label to `ANON::`.
 Runs with User Label: `FORGET::` and uses Database user: `APPFORGET`

 ### How to walk through the lab
-While we provide scripts to execute the whole lab from start to finish in an automated fashion, it is strongly recommended that you open one by one and copy/execute the code blocks one by one.<br>
-This way you’ll get a better understanding of the building blocks of this exercise.<br>
+While we provide scripts to execute the whole lab from start to finish in an automated fashion, it is strongly recommended that you open one by one and copy/execute the code blocks one by one.
+This way you’ll get a better understanding of the building blocks of this exercise.
 In case you decide to execute script by script, you can always review the log files (.out) for the details.

 1. Open a SSH session on your DBSec-Lab VM as Oracle User